-2. The New Space Race
+2. Outer Space

-6. Russia and Online Misinformation
+6. Quad Alliance Russia and the U.S

 Great Decisions may be the nation’s largest foreign policy education program.
 The text and accompanying materials are used in high schools, community colleges and by organizations like AAUW and The League of Women Voters.
 What makes our SUWC group unique is that whenever possible, we invite Stanford professors who teach courses akin to the chapter topic to give us their perspective and lead our discussions.
 We are incredibly fortunate that there are so many of our faculty who are willing to take the time and effort to enthusiastically share their knowledge.